 DNA tests have been around for many years, but it is only recently that the cost of genetic testing has finally come down into the realm of possibility for the average individual interested in tracing their roots.
 Home DNA test kits can be ordered through the mail or over the Internet at a cost averaging $100-$400 per test.
 They usually consist of a cheek swab or mouthwash to easily collect a sample of cells from the inside of your mouth.
 You send back the sample through the mail and within a month or two you receive the results - a series of numbers that represent key chemical "markers" within your DNA.
 These numbers can then be compared to results from other individuals to help you determine your ancestry. [blockquote shade="yes"]Confused with all the talk of markers, mutations and haplotypes?
 See Genetic Basics: Understanding the Clues Found in Our DNA

-There are two basic types of DNA tests available for genealogical testing.
+There are three basic types of DNA tests available for genealogical testing.
 The first two test only the direct male line and the direct female line:

 mtDNA Tests - Mitochondrial DNA (mtDNA) is contained in the cytoplasm of the cell, rather than the nucleus.
 This type of DNA is passed by a mother to both male and female offspring without any mixing, so your mtDNA is the same as your mother's mtDNA, which is the same as her mother's mtDNA. mtDNA changes very slowly so it cannot determine close relationships as well as it can determine general relatedness.
 If two people have an exact match in their mtDNA, then there is a very good chance they share a common maternal ancestor, but it is hard to determine if this is a recent ancestor or one who lived hundreds of years ago.
 It is important to keep in mind with this test that a male's mtDNA comes only from his mother and is not passed on to his offspring.